 To ensure that access to activities becomes a reality and that outcomes reflect intentions, Little Sutton Primary School will implement the following Remissions Policy.

-As a minimum, children at Little Sutton Primary School, who are in receipt of Pupil Premium funding will receive –
+As a minimum, children at Little Sutton Primary School, who are in receipt of Pupil Premium funding will be offered:

-tuition for each year that they continue to qualify for Pupil Premium funding
+tuition for each year that they continue to qualify for Pupil Premium

-Reviewed by Finance Committee of the Governing Body 19th May 2015
+Reviewed by Finance Committee of the governing body: 21 May 2019